 The Bedazzling Views In Bogota, Colombia

 It’s a shock to the system when, at 6.30am and after yet another long night journey, we arrive at Bogota bus terminal to mild temperatures of fifteen degrees.
-Layered up in tracksuit bottoms and hoodies, Dave and I wait in the authorised taxi queue for thirty minutes, before we’re taken on another twenty minute drive through the Colombian capital, finally arriving at our hostel.
+Layered up in tracksuit bottoms and hoodies, Dave and I wait in the authorised taxi queue for thirty minutes, before we’re taken on another twenty minute drive through Bogota, Colombia, finally arriving at our hostel.

 We wake around midday and get ready to go out exploring for the afternoon.
 Using Trip Advisor and Google as our bibles, we decide that we’d like to visit Cerro Monserrate, a shrine built 3,152 metres above sea level, overlooking the entire city of Bogota.
 Despite the slight chill in the air, the sun is shining brightly so it seems like a perfect day to visit.
 After obtaining some quick directions from the hostel receptionist on how to get to Cerro Monserrate, we walk two blocks to a bus station, successfully buy our tickets in Spanish and jump on the correct bus.

 It’s just a short five minute journey to our stop, which luckily for us is also the end of the line as otherwise we’d have no idea where to get off.
 From here, you can reach Cerro Monserrate by cable car or by walking for two and a half hours uphill.
 We opt for the easy route; the cable car.

 Reaching the top, I’m already wowed by the scenery.
 The hilltop has been built upon with narrow, stone pavements, brilliantly-white painted buildings that house small cafes and restaurants, and purposefully planted flowers in reds, yellows, purples and pinks.
 The pavement takes us a little further uphill to the church itself, which is surrounded by large open spaces and low concrete walls, the perfect height for looking out over Bogota.